CMSgov/dpc-app/README.md

 The *Data at the Point of Care* application is a pilot project through the US *Centers for Medicare and Medicaid Services* focused on improving access to Medicare claims data within the clincial care process.

-This repo consists of the main *Fast Healthcare Interoperability Resources* (FHIR) server which exposes the CMS [BlueButton](https://bluebutton.cms.gov) service using the [FHIR Bulk Specification](https://github.com/smart-on-fhir/fhir-bulk-data-docs).
+This repo consists of the main *Fast Healthcare Interoperability Resources* (FHIR) server which exposes the CMS [BlueButton](https://bluebutton.cms.gov) application using the [FHIR Bulk Specification](https://github.com/smart-on-fhir/fhir-bulk-data-docs).

+The project is currently in prototype stage and is not connected intended for production usage.
-Currently, this project is linked to the Blue Button development sandbox, but only via a privately held certificate.
+The only mechanism for connection is to a synthetic dataset via a privately held certificate.

 Clone and Build Submodules
 ---